 At Stealing Share, we have ways to unearth those emotional intensities that are important.
 Microsoft could have used them, but all marketers must also remember that a brand message works when it is an aspirational and emotional reflection of the target audience.

-If you believe you are that one who is too involved in your phone and would like to change, then the Microsoft messaging works.
-If not, then all Microsoft has done with its perfectly executed advertising is make you laugh at others while you wonder how bland the Microsoft phone must be to so uninvolving.
+If you believe you are that one who is too involved in your phone and would like to change, then the Microsoft messaging works and you’ll buy a Windows phone.
+If not, then all Microsoft has done with its perfectly executed advertising is make you laugh at others while you wonder how bland the Windows phone must be to so uninvolving.

 AI Marketing Tom Dougherty, CEO - Stealing Share 25 May 2017 AI Marketing.
 Artificial Intelligence everywhere.
 AI Marketing AI Marketing (Artificial Intelligence Marketing) might feel like a stretch.
 Brands are hesitant to believe AI can replace human thinking.
 Too...

 Walmart employees Tom Dougherty, CEO - Stealing Share 23 May 2017 Walmart employees get another bonus Shopping at Walmart doesn’t thrill me.
 Its stores are far too expansive for me to ever feel comfortable as a shopper.
 I never quite know where to go to find unique...

 Political Ideology Creates Broken Government Tom Dougherty, CEO - Stealing Share 18 May 2017 Political ideology.
 Stop the madness.
 Political ideology The whole world is in political strife.
 And I believe the root cause is political ideology.
 It’s not surprising.
 I...